-All 911 call center and dispatch services for the City are managed by the Police Department's Communications Center.
-The Cape Coral Fire Department and local EMS are both dispatched by the same telecommunicators that handle law enforcement calls.
-The call center is staffed 24-hours a day, 7-days a week, like other emergency services in the City.
+The Police Department's Communications Center manages all 911 call center and dispatch services for the city.
+The Cape Coral Fire Department is dispatched by the same telecommunicators that handle law enforcement calls, and any EMS specific call they receive is transferred to Lee County EMS Control.
+The call center is staffed 24-hours a day, 7-days a week, like other emergency services in the city.
 The following graph shows how our call center has been affected.

-The "Incidents Handled" category refers to that any call resulted in either the dispatch of first responders, the creation of an incident report for law enforcement or emergency activity services such as а from response
+The "Incidents Handled" category refers to call anv that resulted in either dispatch of the responders, first the creation of an incident report for law enforcement emergency or services activity such as response from